Charles V, Holy Roman Emperor, King of Spain, Archduke of Austria, Lord of the Netherlands, Duke of Burgundy

 As can be seen in the above portrait, Charles suffered from an enlarged lower jaw, often called the Habsburg jaw, a congenital deformity that became considerably worse in later Habsburg generations.
 The deformity was probably caused by the family’s long history of inbreeding, commonly practiced in royal families of that time to maintain dynastic control of territories.

-In 1509, Juana’s father Ferdinand II, King of Aragon convinced the parliament that Juana was too mentally ill to govern, and was appointed her guardian and the regent of Castile and León.
+In 1509, Juana’s father Ferdinand II, King of Aragon convinced the parliament that Juana was too mentally ill to govern and was appointed her guardian and the regent of Castile and León.
 Juana was confined in the Royal Convent of Santa Clara in Tordesillas, Castile, now in Spain, under the orders of her father.
 In 1516, Ferdinand II, King of Aragon died.
 In his will, Ferdinand named his daughter Juana and her eldest son Charles the co-heirs of the Kingdom of Aragon.
 However, Juana would never reign as her son Charles would continue keeping her confined.
 Juana would not be released from her confinement until she died in 1555.
 Was Juana mad or was she manipulated by her father, her husband, and her son?
-Juana’s father Ferdinand and her son Charles had a lot to gain from Juana being declared unfit to rule and confined.
+Juana’s father Ferdinand and her son Charles had much to gain from Juana being declared unfit to rule and confined.

 Territories controlled by the 19-year-old Charles in 1519; Credit – by Lucio Silla, modification by Paul2, recreated by Schoeneh – Modification of Europa02.jpg, using Europe-central-blank.svgEste archivo deriva de: Empire-Roman-Emperor-Charles-V.jpg de original author, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=106952839